29. The Fate of the Master and Margarita is Decided

 English > The novel > Annotations per chapter > Chapter 29

-Bulgakov describes here the Pashkov House in Mokhovaya street.
-It is built between 1784 and 1787, and was indeed about 150 years old when Bulgakov wrote his novel.
-Formerly part of the Rumyantsev Museum, Bulgakov visited it in the '20s, when it had become the Lenin Library.
+After that, the Pashkov house became part of the Rumyantsev Museum, and Bulgakov visited it often in the 20s, when it had become the Lenin Library.
 Today it houses the manuscript collection of the State Library, including - appropriately - Bulgakov's archival manuscripts.

 Click here to read more about the Pashkov house